Gods-Eye-BTH/ServerConfig/README.md

 If you want to run the dummy api on the server you'll need to setup your [GOPATH](https://golang.org/doc/code.html#GOPATH).
 Then install the go package gorilla/mux by running `go get github.com/gorilla/mux`.

-Config and set up the service for the dummy api and then start it.
-Note that you also need to make sure you have the api route configured in your nginx config
+After that you need to set it up as a service.
+Unfortunately the service file for the dummy API that is provided in this repo doesn't really work.

+Configure your nginx to add the location /api/ as a reverse proxy for the api.
+There is an example of this configuration in this repo under [nginx_config/default](/nginx_config/default).